livdelesantis/digital-writing-folio/digital-writing-exercises.md

 # Digital Writing Exercises and Reflections - Liv De Lesantis

+## Artist Statement:
+Olivia De Lesantis is a writer and creative director from Naarm.
+Her work primarily involves goddesses of deduction and ladies of ill-repute.
+She is an ardent feminist, and her poetry seeks to explore and unpack the various nuances of her womanhood.
+If her writing was a person, they would wear the finest gourmand fragrance and shoot from the hip.
+Olivia works as Creative Director at Stories Connecting Us; an emerging, innovative literary space for writers and readers.
+She is Director and Founder of Aphrodite’s Blush Creative Services; a freelance marketing agency centred around assisting businesses to connect meaningfully with their customers; website coming soon!
+You can connect with her via her Instagram, TikTok and Substack blog – @livandothermysteries.

 ## Week One - Introducing E-Lit and Digital Writing & About Me and My Practice
 ### What do you think digital writing is?
 Digital writing to me is the junction of the written word and the use of technological elements to bring ideas and stories to life.
 I think the distinction between "flat writing" - i.e: simply blocks of text published in the digital realm - and "digital writing" is that the writing itself must be mobilised by an interactivity between reader and text.
 I think there needs to be an element of play and of agency for the reader - in that they are not simply just "reading" words  written on a digitised platform, they are experiencing, choosing, acting and even modifying the text.